15 Key Nutrition of sea buckthorn berries

 Polyphenolic Compounds

 Polyphenolic compounds of Seabuckthorn possess anti-oxidant properties.
-They inhibit the growth of tumors and exhibit a radioprotective action, which protects our bodies from the side effects of radiation.
+They inhibit the growth of tumours and exhibit a radioprotective action, which protects our bodies from the side effects of radiation.

 Lycopene